 Overall, local residents are positive about their city being chosen for the project and see the opportunities it brings for local businesses.
 However, concerns and voices from within the community can be raised via several local groups and channels.
 However, concerns and voices from within the community can be raised via several local groups and channels.
 Exyte and its client take the feedback and proactively engage with the local community to find the right solutions.
 “For us, it’s about building trust, by showing how we are committed to have a positive impact on the city,” Miller tells.

 “We, as the engineering and construction manager, acknowledge that the construction workers that are coming into the area will have impacts on the community.
 That’s why we want to make a lasting positive impact and we want everyone in the community to firstly understand and then feel really good about what is being created,” Miller elaborates.
 For her, this means being in regular exchange with all stakeholders, such as the client and its community engagement team, city officials, local businesses and other interest groups.
+With the work picking up speed, Exyte employees have already become a part of the local community themselves, Miller believes.
+“Our workers feel engaged and connected to the city they live in, and that’s something we want to foster.
+We want our workers to try out all the restaurants, to take part in local activities, be active in the community, and make a positive lasting impact – just like our company does.”

 Excited to build a better future with us?